vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/word-Index.md

 MaheSvara forms of Siva, 117-18; contradic tory attributes of, 139; and images, 121—  22; as Karanesvara, 119

-MaheSvaras, early Saiva school, 14  maintenance (sthiti), 42-43, 48
+MaheSvaras, early Śaiva school, 14  maintenance (sthiti), 42-43, 48

 mala (primordial stain): as fetter, 25, 86;  and nirmdlya, 155.
 See also fetters  Manavacakam Kafantar, 18